walkerofthewoods/walkerofthewoods/README.md

-- 🔭 I’m currently working on ... a React social media demo project for my portfolio.
+- 🔭 I’m currently working on ...
+Advent of COde 2020, and a React social media demo project for my portfolio.
 - 🌱 I’m currently learning ... advancing my React JS knowledge.
 - 👯 I’m looking to collaborate on ...
 Open-source JavaScript projects.
 - 🤔 I’m looking for help with ... networking.